 THE DREAM EATERS

 The Dream Eaters is an intergenerational dance theatre piece and cultural project that explores trauma, imagination, healing and hope.
-The Dream Eaters theme involves the Baku, a Japanese folktale of a mythological creature who eats nightmares and then transforms them into new and beautiful dreams.
+The Dream Eaters theme explores dreams and nightmares and the transformation of the mind, body and spirit.
 Weaving a bold and compassionate tale, The Dream Eaters examines the roots of fear, brain function, and the community powers of healing.
-The mind is powerful landscape.
+The mind is a powerful landscape.
 Research into neurobiology uncovers the resemblance of neural pathways to tree roots.
 Santiago Ramón Cajal (1852-1934) was the Nobel Prize-winning neuroscientist who mapped neural pathways for the first time.
-In the show, his tree-like illustrations create a powerful and provocative landscapes upon which a group of people travel.
-Together they move through trauma, imagination, and hope.
+In the show, his tree-like illustrations create a powerful and provocative landscapes upon which a group of people travel as we explore the expanses of the mind.
+Together they move through life cycles of trauma, imagination, and hope.